How to Fix Your Nest Thermostat When it Won’t Respond

 Signs of this problem include the following:

-- the thermostat being offline in the Nest application and disconnected from the Wi-Fi
+- The thermostat not working in the Nest application and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut down
+- The thermostat alerts you that the battery is low and it needs to shut itself down

-- the thermostat’s animated features are slower than usual
+- The thermostat’s animated features are slower than usual

-- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”
+- The thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is dark and unresponsive (you may also have a blinking red or green light above the display)
+- The thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)

-- the thermostat can’t control the corresponding heating and cooling unit(s)
+- The thermostat can’t control the corresponding heating and cooling system(s)

-If you have gone through both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
+If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
 Enter us!
-If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please feel free to call us at 403-279-5760 or schedule an appointment online.
+If Winnipeg Supply Service Experts installed your Nest Thermostat, please feel free to call us at 204-800-0613 or schedule an appointment online.